tearitco/SRW-Engine-MV-Public/docs/manual.md

 * preventActorDeathQuote actor\_id

-Prevents the default death quote from being played
+Prevents the default death quote from being played by making isActorDestructionQueued return false for the specified actor\_id.

 ## Script commands